macCesar/purgetss-docs/docs/Commands.md

 ### Requirements

-Ensure that the `app.idprefix` and `app.idprefix` properties are configured in Titanium’s `config.json` file.
+Ensure that the `app.idprefix` and `app.workspace` properties are configured in Titanium’s `config.json` file.

 ```bash
 # A name in reverse domain name format.